 3. Centennial Olympic Park

 While the park hosts premier events like the Fourth of July Celebration and Holiday in the Park, a walking tour may be more your speed. it takes about an hour to do the circle and you can pull up an audio guide to lead the way.
-Your journey will take you over about a half a million engraved bricks that have been added to since the Olympics.
+Your journey will take you over about half a million engraved bricks that have been added to since the Olympics.

 4. Shootin’ the Hooch

 There’s a caveat to this one, as it could be free but it depends on how well your garage is stocked.
 If you’ve got your own float, then you’re golden and ready to travel the Chattahoochee.